fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 41: February 12th, 2018

+**Today's Progress:** Learning ES6 / ES2015
+- More on maps
+- Classes with subclasses

+**Thoughts:**
+- Understanding more on maps - still lacking.
+- Classes with subclasses are very interesting and would love to do more practice on it.

+**Link to work:** none

 ### Day 40: February 11th, 2018

 **Today's Progress:** Refresher break